abazrafshan/ReadmeGenerator/Develop/readme.md

 ## Usage

-a lot
+Not much

 ## License

-Project is licensed under the following: None
+Project is licensed under the following: APACHE 2.0

 ## Contributing

-not much
+Available to the public

 ## Tests